WeruHarrison/portfolio-projects/spotify-2024/README.md

 **Goal**

-The aim of this project is to clean the dataset.
-The input is a raw unclead spotify data and the output is a tidy dataset.
+The aim of this project is to clean the Spotify 2024 dataset.
+The input is a raw unclead Spotify data and the output is a tidy dataset.
 The source of the data is this [kaggle project.](https://www.kaggle.com/code/pranalibose/data-cleaning-and-eda-on-spotify-data)

 **Skills**